vaib-dev/Courses/README.md

          5. Software Design     6.
 Software Testing

 ## [Database Management System(DBMS)](5-dbms)
 As we know information is not useful if not organized.
-So in this course we will study database, Database Management System (DBMS) , relational data management system, data modeling and many more.
+So in this course, we will study database, Database Management System (DBMS) , relational data management system, data modeling and many more to present data in an organized form.

                          CONTENTS